Virginia Truck Accident Lawyers Fredericksburg

-Interstates are generally the safest roadways, but this is where most commercial vehicle and truck accidents occur.
-Large trucks account for a small percentage of total registered vehicles, yet per unit of travel, these trucks result in more fatal crashes than passenger vehicles.
+Auto collisions are complicated enough but become even more so when a larger vehicle is involved.
+Interstates are commonly thought to be the safest roadways, but this is where most commercial vehicle and truck accidents occur.
+Large trucks account for a very small percentage of total registered vehicles, yet per unit of travel, these trucks are involved in more fatal crashes than passenger vehicles.
+Smaller vehicles are particularly vulnerable due to the sheer mass of larger trucks, often weighing 20 or 30 times that of passenger vehicles.
+According to the most recent 2016 report from the Insurance Institute for Highway Safety, the number of accidents involving semi truck, tractor-trailer, and commercial vehicles is on the rise.

 - 500,000+ commercial vehicles and large trucks were involved in accidents